nambhine1/Vitis-software-/README.md

 #software part of Enhancement of night time video using DCP based algorithm
-The aim of this project is to enhance the night input time which is low of contrast, high noise,...
+The aim of this project is to enhance the night input frame or image to make it more clear.
 The night image or frame is enhanced here using Dark Channel Prior based algorithm.
 Before starting make sure to install the OpenCV library